dmbarbour/glas/docs/GrammarLogicProg.md

 ### Transaction Loop Applications

-Grammar-logic programs can be used to express [transaction loop applications](GlasApps.md).
-However, first-class channels would be troublesome at the loop boundary.
-We could restrict state to plain old data then rebuild channels within each loop.
-This might be acceptable if we're constructing stable channels as part of the stable transaction prefix.

-Distributed computations could be based on distributing code that communicates via stable channels.
-Each step just does a little work then commits then logically rebuilds all the channels to await the next interaction, but the logical rebuild could be almost instant if we don't destabilize anything.
-Threads based on fair non-deterministic choice could keep each transaction small and specialized.

-### No-Fail Contexts and Effects?
-Defer.

-It is feasible to restrict certain effects to contexts where we can fully commit to the effect, i.e. where no backtracking is needed after the effect.
-The benefit is that we can directly use use synchronous request-response effects with the environment, without the trappings of transactions.
-The disadvantage is that we must deal with errors locally, rather than simply aborting and undoing.

-I think this feature would be very difficult to implement without support from a type system and static analysis.
-But we could support it as a specialized run-mode for applications after the type system is sufficiently developed.
+Grammar-logic programs are very suitable for [transaction loop applications](GlasApps.md).
+Regarding integration:

+* Step state should be plain old data; no holding refs to prior steps or timeline.
+* Overlay networks with distributed transactions can be modeled via stable prefix.
+* Consider logic unification vars for *search* instead of (just) bools and ratios.
+* In effects API, use named refs only to introduce channels; robust ocap security.

+The grammar-logic substrate is vastly more robust and scalable than the procedural approach.

+### Procedural Applications

+If we can guarantee that certain contexts never backtrack, we can support more flexible APIs such as synchronous request-response.
+The disadvantage is that we'll very often be dealing explicitly with error values, undo, etc..
+But it'd be nice to have the option.
+We can consider supporting this as a special run-mode if we develop a type or proof system that supports the guarantee.

 ### Type Safety